-LANAP, the acronym for “Laser Assisted New Attachment Procedure,” is used to assist gum and bone tissue in healing itself via laser energy.
-Dr. Stephen Grossman is one of the first six Massachusetts periodontists trained, certified, and licensed to perform the LANAP procedure, and 1 of only 1,400 dentists worldwide certified to perform this technique.
+LANAP, the acronym for “Laser Assisted New Attachment Procedure,” is used to help gum and bone tissue heal itself via laser energy.
 There are many lasers on the market utilized to perform dental procedures.
 The Millennium Periolase MVP-7 is the only laser cleared by the A.D.A. to treat periodontal disease via the LANAP protocol.

 The LANAP laser selectively removes inflamed, diseased inner lining of periodontal pockets while keeping healthy tissue intact.
 Calculus, the hard accretions residing on the roots of teeth are then cleared with conventional instruments.
 Finally, hemostasis, the clotting of the blood, is attained by passing the laser energy again in the periodontal defect.

 An adjustment of one’s teeth by selectively grinding away dental interferences (which preclude regeneration) is performed at the end of this surgical procedure.
 An occlusal appliance, bite guard, which functions as a cast is often fabricated to be worn at night by the patient to protect and promote periodontal regeneration.